Vocal Play & Improvisation

 It might be a little halting, at first.
 You might be a little afraid to trust it, a little worried, because you don’t know what comes next.
 You’re no longer totally in control of your voice; it seems to take on a flow of its own, and surprisingly, joyfully, you realize that you don’t have to be in control of it.
 All you have to do is stand there and let the music show up.

 Vocal improv is one of the most joyful,

 transformative experiences you can have.

 Is it scary when you first do it?
 Sometimes.
 Is it absolutely, 100% worth it?
 Always.

 And what better place to start playing around with improv than the most supportive, friendliest, encouraging singing group around?

-Come join Sing Portland! for vocal improv classes and you’ll learn the building blocks of improvisation, have a totally safe space for vocal play, and get the chance to improv with partners that will love and support whatever you do.
+Come join Sing Portland! for vocal improv classes and you’ll learn the building blocks of music, in a totally safe space for vocal play, and get the chance to improv with partners that will love and support whatever you do.